Community Services Block Grant

 Applicant Eligibility

-The Secretary is authorized to make grants to States.
-This includes each of the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, the Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.
+The Secretary is authorized to make CSBG awards to states.
+This includes each of the 50 states, the District of Columbia, the Commonwealth of Puerto Rico, Guam, the Virgin Islands, American Samoa, and the Commonwealth of the Northern Mariana Islands.
 The Secretary also provides assistance directly to the governing body of an Indian Tribe or Tribal organization upon application by the tribe.
-Only State-recognized tribes, as evidenced by a statement to that effect by the Governor, or tribes formally recognized by the Secretary of the Interior, under the procedure for such recognition in 25 CFR 54, are eligible to receive direct grants.
-In order for a private nonprofit or public organization to be considered an eligible entity, they must administer the community services block grant program through a tripartite board as described in 42 USC 9910 that fully participates in the development, planning, implementation, and evaluation of the program to serve low-income communities.
-Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards.
-For the discretionary technical assistance and training grants: Eligible entities include CSBG eligible entities, or statewide or local organizations or associations, with demonstrated expertise in providing training to individuals and organizations on methods of effectively addressing the needs of low-income families and communities.
+Only state-recognized tribes, as evidenced by a statement to that effect by the Governor, or tribes formally recognized by the Secretary of the Interior, under the procedure for such recognition in 25 CFR 54, are eligible to receive direct awards.
+In order for a private nonprofit or public organization to be considered an eligible entity, they must administer the CSBG program through a tripartite board as described in 42 USC 9910 that fully participates in the development, planning, implementation, and evaluation of the program to serve low-income communities.
+For the discretionary T/TA awards: Eligible entities include CSBG eligible entities, or statewide or local organizations or associations, with demonstrated expertise in providing training to individuals and organizations on methods of effectively addressing the needs of low-income families and communities.
 Applications from individuals (including sole proprietorships) and foreign entities are not eligible.
 Faith-based and community organizations that meet the eligibility requirements are eligible to receive awards.

 Beneficiary Eligibility

-States make grants to qualified locally-based nonprofit community antipoverty agencies and other eligible entities which provide services to low-income individuals and families.
-The official poverty line, as established by the Secretary of Health and Human Services, is used as a criterion of eligibility in the Community Services Block Grant program.
-When a State determines that it serves the objectives of the block grant, it may revise the income limit, not to exceed 125 percent of the official poverty line.
+States make subawards to qualified locally based nonprofit community antipoverty agencies and other eligible entities which provide services to low-income individuals and families.
+The official poverty line, as established by the Secretary of Health and Human Services, is used as a criterion of eligibility in the CSBG program.
+When a state determines that it serves the objectives of the block grant, it may revise the income limit, not to exceed a certain percentage of the official poverty line.
+Historically, the percentage has been set at 125%.
+However, appropriations made under the Public Law 117-328, Consolidated Appropriations Act, 2023 allows states to revise the percentage to 200% of the official poverty line for FY 2023.

 Credentials/Documentation